upbound/docs/content/all-spaces/spaces/secrets-management.md

 ## Configure a Shared External Secret
 <!-- vale Google.Headings = YES -->

-[SharedExternalSecret]({{<ref "reference/space-api/#SharedExternalSecret-spec" >}}) is a group-scoped resource and is created in a group containing one or more managed control planes.
+[SharedExternalSecret]({{<ref "reference/space-api/#SharedExternalSecret-spec" >}}) is a group-scoped resource.
+You should create them in a group containing one or more managed control planes.
 This resource provisions [ClusterSecretStore](https://external-secrets.io/latest/api/clusterexternalsecret/) resources into control planes within its corresponding group.

 <!-- vale Google.Headings = NO -->
 ### External secret spec